warashibetrader/warashibetrader.github.io/_posts/2022-02-02-security-quote-protocol.md

 As discussed, browsers currently do not allow clients to halt the update of a service worker.
 However, they _do_ notify the client before the update is installed.
 Precisely, the installation of a new service worker fires a javascript event which triggers the [onupdatefound EventListener](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration/onupdatefound).

 This seems to be the key for a working solution.
-The "security quote protocol" outlined at the beginning of this article is my proposal for how to use the onupdatefound event to solve the problem of serving browser cryptography in web apps, by forcing the app to reveal updates to the user.
+The _security quote protocol_ outlined at the beginning of this article is my proposal for how to use the onupdatefound event to solve the problem of serving browser cryptography in web apps, by forcing the app to reveal updates to the user.

 Some additional Q&A:

+#### Why not just put up a update notification when the onupdatefound event is received?

+Malicious code could quickly take down any notification before the end-user sees it.
+In contrast, it cannot restore a quote it does not know.

 #### Why a quote?